 - Hand tools and power tools, including pliers, drills, wrenches, hammers, screwdrivers, mauls, reciprocating saws, roto-hammers, conduit benders, fish tape, and tape measures.

 - Tool boxes, buckets, or bags.

 - Spools of wire.

 - Electrical assemblies and components.

 - Nylon straps and ropes.

 - Hand trucks.
 Wheeled carts.

 - Portable generators.
 Air compressors.

 - Work trucks with storage boxes (some with hoists).

 - Shovels and brooms.
 Wet/dry vacuums.

 - Scissor lifts, manlifts, ladders, and boom lifts.
 Forklifts.

 - Work skiffs/boats (14 and 16 foot boats) with outboard engines.

 - 2-way radios.
 Traffic cones.

 - Tide chart.

 - Computer, computer accessories, and project management software (Maximo).

-- General office equipment, such as desk, chair, fax machine, telephones, and calculator.

-- General office supplies, such as pens/pencils, notepads, binders, file folders, and copy paper.
+General office equipment, such as fax machine and telephones.
+General office supplies, such as pens/pencils, notepads, binders, and copy paper.

-A Crew Chief is required to wear a safety vest and approved safety boots/footwear at all times.
+Electricians are required to wear a safety vest and approved safety boots/footwear at all times.
 Eye and ear protection, respirators, and hard hats are required as necessary.
-A Crew Chief may also wear gloves, kneepads, and rain gear.
+Electricians may also wear gloves, kneepads, and rain gear.
 Fall arrest harnesses are worn when working at heights, or may be worn when working over or near a sub-surface station.

-When working on or within 6 feet of an edge of the water, a Crew Chief must wear personal floatation devices ("PFDs").
+When working on or within 6 feet of an edge of the water, Electricians must wear personal floatation devices ("PFDs").